2018 ATTENDANCE AT NEW ULM’S HERMANN MONUMENT

 The Monument closed for the season and will re-open in May of 2019.

 Admission: $3.00 per person, ages 5 and under are free with paying adult.
-Children under 16 years of age must be accompanied by an adult.
+An adult must accompany children under 16 years of age.

 The interior Interpretive Center in its base, will remain closed due to “Comprehensive Historic Building Conditions Assessment and Report.”